knuckleswtf/scribe/docs/documenting-endpoint-body-parameters.md

 # Documenting body and file parameters for an endpoint

 ## Specifying body parameters
-To describe query parameters for your endpoint, use the `@bodyParam` annotation on the method handling it.
+To describe body parameters for your endpoint, use the `@bodyParam` annotation on the method handling it.

 The `@bodyParam` annotation takes the name of the parameter, its type, an optional "required" label, and then its description.
 Valid types:
 - `int` / `integer`